sprine/sketches/README.md

 I've been using various tools to fill that gap, but none more than [Excalidraw](https://excalidraw.com/).
 It's simple yet powerful and instantaneously usable tool that I've been using to sketch out ideas, workflows, and diagrams.

-This repository is a collection of some of the sketches I've made using Excalidraw.

 Another change happened in recent years: large language models, and multi-modal models that can interpret images and sketches.
 This repository is a playground for me to explore how I can use these models to interpret and examine sketches.

 ## Design decisions